ProjectDrawdown/solutions/README.md

     1. unit tests of each function
     2. a system test which starts Excel to compare the original, unmodified spreadsheet to the results from the new implementation

+   [Python test code coverage](https://codeearth.gitlab.io/drawdown/coverage/) reports are maintained as part of the CI/CD process.

 ---

 # License
    This program (excluding the Excel code) is part of the &lt;code&gt;/earth project.
 The python code for the model engine is licensed under the GNU Affero General Public license and subject to the license terms in the LICENSE file found in the top-level directory of this distribution and at https://gitlab.com/codeearth/drawdown.
 No part of this Project, including this file, may be copied, modified, propagated, or distributed except according to the terms contained in the LICENSE file.

    Data supplied from Project Drawdown (mostly in the form of CSV files) is licensed under the [CC-BY-NC-2.0](https://creativecommons.org/licenses/by-nc/2.0/) license for non-commercial use.
 The code for the model can be used (under the terms of the AGPL) to process whatever data the user wishes under whatever license the data carries.
 The data supplied for the Project Drawdown solutions is CC-BY-NC-2.0.

 ---

 # Contribution